3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 As we are before the kernel initialization, **KiServiceTable** is storing **raw relative addresses** to the functions from the ntoskrnl base.

-Basically to make a hook, we need to rewrite the relative offset to our payload, thats it.
+Basically to make a hook, we need to rewrite the RVA offset to our payload.
-Also **Kernel Patch Guard** will also not catch us as we are hooking SSDT even before it is gets initialized, so we are cool here.
+Also **PatchGuard** will also not catch us as we are hooking SSDT even before it is gets initialized, so we are cool here.

 Some nerd now will say that the **SSDT hooking** is detected since windows 7 and any AV/EDR will go crazy with it.